swharden/AbfSharp/README.md

 # AbfSharp
 [![](https://img.shields.io/azure-devops/build/swharden/swharden/5?label=Build&logo=azure%20pipelines)](https://dev.azure.com/swharden/swharden/_build/latest?definitionId=5&branchName=master)

-**AbfSharp is a .NET Standard library for reading electrophysiology data from Axon Binary Format (ABF) files.** AbfSharp wraps ABFFIO.DLL (the official closed-source library) and provides a simple .NET interface, handling low-level calls and memory management so you can focus on writing ABF analysis code.
+**AbfSharp is a .NET Standard library for reading electrophysiology data from Axon Binary Format (ABF) files.**

+`AbfSharp.ABF` is a .NET native ABF file reader written entirely in C# so it can be used in 32-bit or 64-bit projects in any environment (including Linux and MacOS).

+`AbfSharp.ABFFIO.ABF` has the same API but works by wrapping ABFFIO.DLL (the official closed-source ABF file reading library).
+Although this DLL can only be used in 32-bit projects that target Windows, this module makes it easy to access to "official" ABF header and sweep data values in .NET environments.

 <div align="center">
   <img src="dev/graphics/Test_Plot_3D.png" width="70%" />